Jalever/Note-taking/_posts/2019-03-17-English Vocabularies.md

 ---

-lag
+### lag

-verb
+- verb
-to move or advance so slowly that you are behind other people or things "John's always lagging behind the others in the class"
+  - `to move or advance so slowly that you are behind other people or things`
+    - **_John's always lagging behind the others in the class_**

 ---

-lay out
+### lay out

-to spread something out, or to arrange things so you can see them easily "She opened her suitcase and laid her clothes out on the bed"
+- `to spread something out, or to arrange things so you can see them easily`
+  - **_She opened her suitcase and laid her clothes out on the bed_**

 ---

-hotfix
+### hotfix

-noun
+- noun
-a small piece of code developed to correct a major software bug or fault and released as quickly as possible "the developer released a hotfix to deal with the issue"
+  - `a small piece of code developed to correct a major software bug or fault and released as quickly as possible`
+    - **_the developer released a hotfix to deal with the issue_**

+---

+### heuristic

+- adjective
+  - `(of a method of teaching) allowing students to learn by discovering things themeselves and learning from their own experiences rather than by telling them things`

+---
+### tradeoff

+- noun
+  - `a balance achieved between two desirable but imcompatible features`
+    - **_a trade-off between objectivity and relevance_**

+---